selwynpolit/d9book/book/development.md

 xdebug.remote_port=11011
 ```

 For phpstorm, if you start listening for a debug connection, it should automatically try to create a debug server config for you.
-If it doesn't manually create one
+If it doesn't manually create one using the following values:

+e.g
-e.g name: tea.ddev.site
+- name: tea.ddev.site

-host tea.ddev.site
+- host tea.ddev.site

-port: 80
+- port: 80

-debugger: xdebug
+- debugger: xdebug

-check use path mappings
+- check use path mappings

-for docroot specify: /var/www/html/docroot (i.e. wherever index.php is)
+- for docroot specify: /var/www/html/docroot (i.e. wherever index.php is)

 ### Command line or drush debugging